 A web filtering solution is an essential protection for all WiFi networks.
 Web filters will prevent users from visiting websites and web pages that are known to have been compromised or have been confirmed as malicious.
 This will protect your customers from web-based threats such as drive by downloads, exploit kits and phishing.
 A web filter will also allow you to prevent your network from being used to download or view unacceptable content such as pornography and lets you control bandwidth usage to ensure all customers can enjoy decent Internet speeds.

 TitanHQ offers a scalable, easy to deploy, granular web filter for WiFi networks.
-WebTitan Cloud for WiFi requires no hardware purchases or software downloads, and being 100% cloud-based, can be managed and monitored from any location.
+WebTitan Cloud for WiFi requires no hardware purchases or software downloads, and being 100% cloud-based, can be managed and monitored from any location and can help protect you against the most common wireless network attacks.